What is ISOBUS Protocol? Learn about its Architecture and Diagnostic Applications

 The following diagram depicts various communication nodes (devices) that are part of the off-highway vehicle application.

-Our automotive embedded software developers have designed an ISOBUS software stack solution with layered architecture.
+Our automotive embedded software developers have designed an ISOBUS protocol stack solution with layered architecture.
 This pre-tested and pre-packaged ISOBUS software stack is re-usable and can be deployed readily in an off-highway vehicle application.

 ISOBUS software stack layered architecture: